mdhishamshaikh/ViralProduction_R/README.md

 #>  $ Longitude            : num  4.79 4.79 4.79 4.79 4.79 ...
 ```

+## Package’s usage

-Now, let’s take a look at all the different arguments of the wrapper
+Before executing the comprehensive wrapper function, let’s take a look
+at all the different arguments:
-function:

 ``` r
 args(end_to_end_viral_production)